watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Finally, the SRv6 Service Function Node (S2) receives the packet and also applies a network function associated End.AN S2, thus achieving SFC.

 ## End.AN-based Service Segment Provisioning
-End.AN provides an SRv6-aware network function.
+End.AN provides an SR-aware function.

 Functions with the same role MAY be assigned as the same service segment within the SR domain.
 By using Anycast-SIDs, multiple nodes can be grouped as part of the same service segment.